Last Updated on September 24, 2022

 Can I Take Elderberry in Early Pregnancy?
 Miscarriage Risks Explained

-A quick internet search turned up quite a few rumors that taking elderberry during pregnancy can lead to miscarriage.
+A quick internet search turned up quite a few rumors that taking elderberry herb in pregnancy can lead to miscarriage.
 Most of these rumors focused on taking large amounts of raw/uncooked berries.

 Despite the several online rumors, there does not appear to be any scientific evidence that shows elderberries are a risk for miscarriage- or any other adverse effects for that matter.